xMasterX/all-the-plugins/non_catalog_apps/nfc_playlist/README.md

 ## How it works:
 When starting the app you are greeted by a select file option where you choose the playlist you wanna run.

-All the playlists should be placed in ext/apps_data/nfc_playlist and an example of how the data in the file should look can be found below.
+All the playlists should be placed in ext/apps_data/nfc_playlist but can be placed in other file locations and an example of how the data in the file should look can be found below along with a example file in the repository.
 ```txt
 /ext/nfc/link.nfc
 /ext/nfc/link2.nfc
 ```
 An example file can be found in the repository
-## How to build
+## Feedback:
-This app was design, built and tested using the <a href="https://github.com/Next-Flip/Momentum-Firmware">Momentum</a> so keep that in mind when building the FAP for yourself
+Any feedback is welcome and would be very much appreciated as this is my first C project
+- <a href="https://github.com/acegoal07/FlipperZero_NFC_Playlist/issues/new?assignees=acegoal07&labels=enhancement&projects=&template=feature_request.md&title=%5BFEATURE%7D">Feature request</a>
+- <a href="https://github.com/acegoal07/FlipperZero_NFC_Playlist/issues/new?assignees=acegoal07&labels=bug&projects=&template=bug_report.md&title=%5BBUG%5D">Bug report</a>
 ## Supported Firmwares
 As i know these firmwares are supported and working if you know any more please let me know
 - <a href="https://github.com/Next-Flip/Momentum-Firmware">Momentum</a>